exwar/afd/README.md

-# Aussie Farmers Direct Test
+# Test task in the Aussie Farmers Direct

 ## Setup